 SEN & EHCP Solicitors

-Richard Nelson LLP’s specialist SEN & EHCPs Solicitors can help you with all stages of an Education, Health & Care Plan (EHCP) application, assessment and appeal as necessary.
-Our experience in working with the parents of children who have special educational needs means that we can help you reach a resolution much more quickly.
+Our professional and dedicated special educational needs solicitors can help you with all stages of an Education, Health & Care Plan (EHCP) application, assessment and appeal as necessary.
+Our education solicitors' experience in working with the parents of children who have special educational needs means that we can help you reach a resolution much more quickly.

 How our SEN solicitors can help with Education, Health & Care Plans